corazawaf/coraza-proxy-wasm/README.md

     }
 ```

+#### Recommendations using CRS with proxy-wasm
+- In order to mitigate as much as possible malicious requests (or connections open) sent upstream, it is recommended to keep the [CRS Early Blocking](https://coreruleset.org/20220302/the-case-for-early-blocking/) feature enabled (SecAction [`900120`](./wasmplugin/rules/crs-setup.conf.example)).

 ### Running go-ftw (CRS Regression tests)

 The following command runs the [go-ftw](https://github.com/fzipi/go-ftw) test suite against the filter with the CRS fully loaded.